Bhumbra/DeepNodal/QUICKSTART.md

 layers.

 By default the padding window is 'same' but as you can see in the example it has been changed to 'valid' for the first level only.
-Also note that padding specification is ignored for last two levels since they are dense layers.
+Also note that padding specification is ignored for the last two levels since they are dense layers.
 The `weights` specification controls the weights initialisation which here is variance-scaling initialisation ('vsi'), as recommended by He et al. (2015).
 Once again, do inspect the TensorBoard graph to confirm the customisations and the histograms to see the truncated normal-distributions in weight coefficients.